 Compositing is about extracting and combining images from different sources into a new coherent photo-realistic result.
 At the heart of it is Rotoscoping, Keying, Tracking, Integration and more.
-This course takes each of those classical topics to a deeper level that few other courses reach.
+This course builds strong foundations and takes each of those topics to a level that few other courses reach.

 More than Tools!

-- It’s not about loading and saving – Set up a linear workflow, understand domain of definition, color bit depth, gamma, gamut and more.
+- It’s not about loading and saving – Set up a linear workflow, understand the domain of definition, color bit depth, gamma, gamut, and more.

 - It’s not about using the Polygon mask – Extract an actor by covering the human anatomy with multiple roto-shapes and animate them for consistent edge detail.

-- It’s not about the Delta Keyer – Build andvanced keying workflows with multiple preprocessing techniques, screen correction, adaptive despill, custom luma keyers and more.
+- It’s not about the Delta Keyer – Build advanced keying workflows with multiple preprocessing techniques, screen correction, adaptive despill, custom luma keyers, and more.